TransparentHealth/mu2/transport/ttt-configuration.md

 ------------------------------------------------------

 Setup a new server with a public facing IP address.
 We are using Ubuntu 12.04 64-bit Server Edition.
-Specificaly, we are using the AWS AMI: ami-3d4ff254.
-Log into the server and install tomcat7.
+Specifically, we are using the AWS AMI: ami-3d4ff254.
+Log into the server and install Tomcat7.
+This will also install OpenJDK.
 We assume the user you are going to use to login is "ubuntu" and this user has sudo priveleages.
 This is consistent with Ubuntu's AWS EC2 instances.

     ssh -i .ec2/ttt.pem ubuntu@ttt.example.com
     sudo apt-get update